Create AI videos with 230+ avatars in 140+ languages.

 Do these 2 things before you write a script

-Don't pick up your pen and paper or laptop just yet, because every script writing process has to begin with pre-planning.
+Don't pick up your pen and paper or laptop just yet.
+Every script writing process has to begin with pre-planning.
+These two tips are essential to making the actual writing process as smooth as possible.

 1. Define the goals and learning objectives of your training video